What is UrbanPlan?

 UrbanPlan is a unique way to get involved in a hands-on program of ULI, working closely with other real estate professionals while making a difference in our local community.
 As we expand into additional schools in North Texas, our need for additional volunteers will increase, providing even more opportunity to make an impact using your professional skills and expertise.

-This Spring, ULI North Texas will be conducting UrbanPlan in in the following schools/universities: City Lab High School; Moises E. Molina High School; Centennial High School; Lebanon Trail High School; Southern Methodist University; the University of Texas, Dallas; the University of Texas, Arlington; and Texas Christian University.
+ULI Dallas-Fort Worth has conducted UrbanPlan in in the following schools/universities: City Lab High School; Moises E. Molina High School; Centennial High School; Lebanon Trail High School; Southern Methodist University; the University of Texas, Dallas; the University of Texas, Arlington; and Texas Christian University.